Raw (WWE brand): Champions

 Initially, the WWE Undisputed Championship and the original WWE Women's Championship were available to both brands.
 The other championships were exclusive to the brand the champion was a part of.
 When the brand extension began, Raw received the Intercontinental Championship and the European Championship when their respective holders were drafted.
 In September 2002, the WWE Undisputed Championship became the WWE Championship again and was moved to SmackDown, prompting Raw General Manager Eric Bischoff to create the World Heavyweight Championship for Raw.
 Shortly thereafter, Raw became the exclusive brand for the World Tag Team Championship, the Intercontinental Championship and the original WWE Women's Championship.

 On July 19, 2016, the brand extension was brought back and for the first time ever the draft was held on SmackDown Live.
-Raw drafted the WWE Women's Championship, the United States Championship and the WWE Tag Team Championship.
+Raw drafted the WWE Women's Championship, the United States Championship, and the WWE Tag Team Championship.
 With the WWE Championship being defended exclusively on SmackDown, Stephanie McMahon and Mick Foley introduced the WWE Universal Championship to be Raw's world title.
 At Crown Jewel on October 31, 2019, SmackDown wrestler "The Fiend" Bray Wyatt won the WWE Universal Championship, thus taking the title to SmackDown.
 On the next night's episode of SmackDown, WWE Champion Brock Lesnar quit SmackDown and moved to Raw, bringing the title with him.
+A new World Heavyweight Championship was created for Raw after Undisputed WWE Universal Champion Roman Reigns was drafted to SmackDown in 2023.